Fast structure learning with modular regularization: Linear CorEx

+then we can see that this regularizer is always non-negative and is zero exactly for modular latent factor models (when $\mu_{X_i|Z} = \nu_{X_i|Z}$).
+The final objective simplifies to the following:

+This objective depends on pairwise statistics and requires no matrix inversion.
+The global minimum is achieved for modular latent factor models.
+The next step is to approximate the expectations in the objective (\ref{eq:opt3}) with empirical means and optimize it with respect to the parameters $W$.
+After training the method we can interpret $\hat{\pi}_i \in \text{arg}\max_{j} I(Z_j; X_i)$ as the parent of variable $X_i$.
+Additionally, we can estimate the covariance matrix of $X$ the following way:

-\textbf{Annealing}\quad In empirical evaluations, we were surprised to see that this update worked better for identifying weak correlations in noisy data than for very strong correlations with little or no noise.
-We hypothesize that noiseless latent factor models exhibit stronger curvature in the optimization space leading to sharp, spurious local minima.
-Therefore, we implemented an annealing procedure to improve results for nearly deterministic factor models.
-We replace the covariance matrix appearing in Eq.~\ref{eq:update} with a noisy version, $\cov_\epsilon = (1-\epsilon^2) \cov + \epsilon^2 \mathbb I$, for some $\epsilon$.
-Then we train to convergence, reduce $\epsilon$, and use the previous weight matrix as the initialization for the next step.
-We used an annealing schedule for $\epsilon$ of $[0.6, 0.6^2, 0.6^3, 0.6^4, 0.6^5, 0]$ in all experiments.
+We implement the optimization problem (\ref{eq:opt3}) in PyTorch and optimize it using the ADAM optimizer~\cite{kingma2014adam}.
+In empirical evaluations, we were surprised to see that this update worked better for identifying weak correlations in noisy data than for very strong correlations with little or no noise.
+We conjecture that noiseless latent factor models exhibit stronger curvature in the optimization space leading to sharp, spurious local minima.
+We implemented an annealing procedure to improve results for nearly deterministic factor models.
+The annealing procedure consists of rounds, where at each round we pick a noise amount, $\epsilon \in [0,1]$, and in each iteration of that round replace $X$ with its noisy version, $\bar{X}$, computed as follows: $\bar{X} = \sqrt{1-\epsilon^2} X + \epsilon E,\ \text{with } E \sim \mathcal{N}(0, I_p)$.
+It can be easily seen that when $\la X_i \ra=0$, and $\la X_i^2 \ra =1$, we get that $\la \bar{X}_i \ra=0$, $\la \bar{X}_i^2 \ra=1$, and $\la \bar{X}_i \bar{X}_j \ra = (1-\epsilon^2)\la X_i X_j \ra + \epsilon^2 \delta_{i,j}$.
+This way adding noise weakens the correlations between observed variables.
+We train the objective (\ref{eq:opt3}) for the current round, then reduce $\epsilon$ and proceed into the next round retaining current values of parameters.
+We do 7 rounds with the following schedule for $\epsilon$, $[0.6^1, 0.6^2,\ldots, 0.6^6, 0]$.
+The final algorithm is shown in Alg.~\ref{alg:linearcorex}.
+Our implementation is available at \url{https://github.com/Harhro94/T-CorEx}.

+The only hyperparameter of the proposed method that needs significant tuning is the number of hidden variables, $m$.
+While one can select it using standard validation procedures, we observed that it is also possible to select it by increasing $m$ until the gain in modeling performance, measured by log-likelihood, is insignificant.
+This is due to the fact that setting $m$ to a larger value than needed has no effect on the solution of problem (\ref{eq:opt3}) as the method can learn to ignore the extra latent factors.